timor/mfactor/Readme.md

 - garbage collection support relies on explicit ref instructions from quotations, which have the same runtime effect as lits
 - boxed data includes size and type information.
+## boxing/sequences ##
+- sequences consist of header containing sequence type ( 2 bytes ),
+  element length (1 byte) and sequence length (1 byte for now).
+- types of sequences
+  - arrays: one type field overhead per element
+  - byte-arrays: for strings
+  - quotations: like byte-arrays, but don't respond to nth

+- sequence access
+  - push sequence header elements to stack ( element-size elements type )
+  - use functions to work on this "header structure", nth can be implemented generically that way

 # types (TODO) #
 - used in boxed data
 - for data on stack, type stack holds rtti
-- parse words can unbox data on type checks when known at parse time
+- parser can unbox data on type checks when known at parse time, this however requires distinct words that work with unboxed values

 # stacks #